jtgry/lakemartinminimall/content/big-green-egg.md

   button_url:
 - template: block-feature
   heading: Big Green Egg
-  content: To find out more about the Big Green Egg, visit there website at www.biggreenegg.com
+  content: To find out more about the Big Green Egg, visit their website at www.biggreenegg.com
     or stop by and check it out in person in our mini mall.
 We have all sizes in stock with a large variety of accessories including grilling spices and sauces.
   image: uploads/_DSC0556.jpg